Suminia

-Suminia is an extinct genus of basal anomodont that lived during the Tatarian age of the late Permian, spanning approximately from 268-252 Ma.
-Suminia is recognized the youngest non-dicynodont anomodont.
-Its fossil localities are primarily derived from the Kotel’nich locality of the Kirov region in Russia.
-However, there have been some isolated specimen found in a few different localities, all from eastern European regions of Russia.
+Suminia is an extinct genus of basal anomodont that lived during the Tatarian age of the late Permian, spanning approximately from 268–252 Ma.
+Suminia is recognized as the youngest non-dicynodont anomodont and was named in honor of Russian paleontologist D. L. Sumin.
+Its fossil localities are primarily derived from the Kotel’nich locality of the Kirov Oblast in Russia.
+However, there have been some isolated specimens found in a few different localities, all from eastern European regions of Russia.